-Right to Change Employers
+Right to Change Employers: A Constitutional Challenge

 While the RHFW works towards increased recognition of migrant household and farm workers’ rights in Quebec and the rest of Canada, we recognize that the work and life conditions we seek to improve take place on unceded indigenous territory.
 We further wish to acknowledge that our headquarters are situated on the unceded traditional territory of First peoples.
 Tiohtiá:ke/Montréal has long served as a place for gathering and exchanging for many First Nations, in particular the Kanien’kehá:ka (Mohawk), a founding nation of the Haudenosaunee (Iroquois) People.
 We respect the continued connections with the past, present and future in our ongoing relationships with Indigenous and other peoples within the Montreal community.
 We stand in support of indigenous efforts, for the protection of their land and for recognition of their rights.

 1340 St Joseph Blvd E,